uberswe/WHMCS-Affiliates-Anywhere-Wordpress/readme.txt

 This plugin adds the ability for ?aff to be used in links on any page of your wordpress website in order to register and track affiliate clicks/sales with WHMCS on remote websites.

 You will need the Anveto Affiliate Anywhere Plus addon for WHMCS in order to use this plugin.
-Purchase the addon here http://www.whmcs.com/appstore/3978/Anveto-Affiliate-Anywhere-Plus.html
+Find the addon here https://github.com/markustenghamn/WHMCS-Affiliates-Anywhere

 == Installation ==